Quique Sánchez Flores

-Enrique "Quique" Sánchez Flores ([ˈkike ˈsantʃeθ ˈfloɾes]; born 5 February 1965) is a Spanish former footballer who played as a right-back, currently manager of Getafe.
+Enrique "Quique" Sánchez Flores ([ˈkike ˈsantʃeθ ˈfloɾes]; born 5 February 1965) is a Spanish football manager and former player who played as a right-back.

 He began his professional career with Valencia in 1984, going on to amass La Liga totals of 304 games and 16 goals over 12 seasons and also appearing for Real Madrid and Zaragoza in the competition, retiring in 1997.
 Internationally, he represented Spain at under-18, under-21 and under-23 levels, appearing with the senior side at the 1990 World Cup.

 In 2001, Flores began his managerial career when he took charge of Real Madrid's youth team.
-His first senior post came in 2004, with Getafe.
-He returned to Valencia in 2005, being dismissed after two years and going on to work with Benfica, Atlético Madrid – where he won the 2010 Europa League – Al-Ahli, Al-Ain and Watford, before being appointed at Espanyol in 2016.
+His first senior post came in 2004, with Getafe, and he also managed Valencia, Atlético Madrid – where he won the 2010 Europa League – and Espanyol in the top division.
+Abroad, he had spells at Benfica in the Primeira Liga and Watford (twice) in the Premier League, as well as stints in the United Arab Emirates and China.

 Playing career

-Born in Madrid, Flores spent his first ten years as a senior with Valencia CF, starting in 1984–85.
+Born in Madrid, Flores spent his first ten years as a senior with Valencia, starting in 1984–85.
 The club was relegated in his second season, and when it returned to La Liga in the 1987–88 campaign, finished 14th.
 However, from that point until 1994 the team never ranked lower than seventh, with him as first-choice.

 Flores moved to Real Madrid in summer 1994 on a four-year contract, and stayed with the capital side for two seasons, winning the league title in the first one but being deemed surplus to requirements early into the 1996 preseason after complaining to newly-arrived manager Fabio Capello of toenail pains.
-Subsequently, he had a brief spell with Real Zaragoza, retiring from professional football at the age of 32 with Spanish top-flight totals of 304 games and 16 goals; in his only season in the Segunda División, as Valencia won the championship, he posted career-highs with 40 matches and nine goals.
+Subsequently, he had a brief spell with Real Zaragoza, retiring from professional football at the age of 32 with Spanish top flight totals of 304 games and 16 goals; in his only season in the Segunda División, as Valencia won the championship, he posted career-highs with 40 matches and nine goals.

 Flores made 15 appearances for the Spain national team, and was included in the 1990 FIFA World Cup squad.
-His debut came on 23 September 1987, in a 2–0 friendly win against Luxembourg in Castellón de la Plana.
+On 23 September 1987, he debuted in a 2–0 friendly win against Luxembourg in Castellón de la Plana.

 Coaching career

 Beginnings

 Flores began his coaching career in 2001 by taking charge of Real Madrid's youth teams.
-After earning plaudits during his three seasons in the youth teams he caught the eye of the newly promoted Getafe CF, also in Madrid.
+After earning plaudits during his three seasons with the youth teams, he caught the eye of the newly promoted Getafe, also in Madrid.